 Candidates should submit a confidential letter of inquiry and curriculum vitae to Professor Patricia L. Clark, Chair of the search committee, through Interfolio.
 To request further information please contact Professor Clark at email@example.com or (574) 631-8353.
 Review of applications will commence immediately and will continue until the position is filled.

 The University is an Equal Opportunity and Affirmative Action employer; we strongly encourage applications from women, minorities, veterans, individuals with a disability and those candidates attracted to a university with a Catholic identity.

 Applicants should submit a curriculum vitae, list of publications, detailed research plans, and a statement of teaching interests.
 Candidates must also arrange for at least three letters of recommendation.
-Applications will be reviewed beginning September 15, and on a continuing basis until the position is filled.
+In order to be assured of full consideration, applications and supporting letters should be submitted no later than November 30.

 The University of Notre Dame seeks to attract, develop, and retain the highest quality faculty, staff and administration.
 The University is an Equal Opportunity Employer, and is committed to building a culturally diverse workplace.
 We strongly encourage applications from female and minority candidates and those candidates attracted to a university with a Catholic identity.
 Moreover, Notre Dame prohibits discrimination against veterans or disabled qualified individuals, and requires affirmative action by covered contractors to employ and advance veterans and qualified individuals with disabilities in compliance with 41 CFR 60-741.5(a) and 41 CFR 60-300.5(a).